 Plaque psoriasis can also affect the scalp, causing it to become very scaly, resembling dandruff.
 Nails, too, may be targeted, and if so, they may become pitted, ridged, and loose.

-Other forms of psoriasis have other notable features:
+Other forms of psoriasis have notable features:

-• Pustular psoriasis: With this type of psoriasis, a person develops inflamed, red skin covered with pus-filled bumps often found on the palms of the hands and soles of the feet.
+- Pustular psoriasis: With this type of psoriasis, a person develops inflamed, red skin covered with pus-filled bumps often found on the palms of the hands and soles of the feet.

-• Inverse psoriasis: Like the name, this type of psoriasis causes lesions that are not scaly but instead are smooth, red, and shiny.
+- Inverse psoriasis: Like the name, this type of psoriasis causes lesions that are not scaly but instead are smooth, red, and shiny.
 Unlike plaque psoriasis, the areas affected by inverse psoriasis are usually areas of skin folds, such as armpits, under the breasts, and the groin area.

-• Erythrodermic psoriasis: This is a rare, potentially severe form of psoriasis that causes widespread redness, swelling, and itching all over the body.
+- Erythrodermic psoriasis: This is a rare, potentially severe form of psoriasis that causes widespread redness, swelling, and itching all over the body.
 In extreme cases, complications like dehydration, overwhelming infection, and congestive heart failure may cause this condition to become life-threatening.

 Psoriasis Triggers

-You may be surprised to learn that infections are frequent triggers of psoriasis flares, especially strep infections, which are highly correlated with guttate psoriasis.
+Infections are frequent triggers of psoriasis flares, especially strep infections, which are highly correlated with guttate psoriasis.

 Other possible triggers for psoriasis include:

-• Skin injury
+- Skin injury

-• Severely dry skin
+- Severely dry skin

-• Stress
+- Stress

-• Taking certain medications, like lithium or an interferon
+- Taking certain medications, like lithium or an interferon

 Psoriasis Treatments